Nick Williams (baseball)

-Billy Nicholas Williams (born September 8, 1993), is an American professional baseball outfielder for the Toros de Tijuana of the Mexican League.
+Billy Nicholas Williams (born September 8, 1993), is an American professional baseball outfielder for the Caliente de Durango of the Mexican League.
 He was drafted by the Texas Rangers, in the second round of the 2012 Major League Baseball draft.
-Williams made his major league debut with the Philadelphia Phillies in 2017.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies and Chicago White Sox, and in the KBO League for the Hanwha Eagles.

 Early life

 Williams was born and raised in Galveston, Texas.
 He went to Ball High School in Galveston, graduating in 2012.

 Baseball career

 Texas Rangers

 Williams was drafted by the Texas Rangers in the second round of the 2012 Major League Baseball draft out of high school.
 He had committed to Texas A&M University, but signed with the Rangers for a $500,000 signing bonus.

 He made his professional debut in 2012 with the Arizona League Rangers, hitting .313/.375/.448 with two home runs in 201 at bats over 48 games.
 He played the 2013 season with the Hickory Crawdads.
 He played in 95 games during the season, hitting .293/.337/.543 with 17 home runs, 15 walks, and 110 strikeouts over 376 at bats.

 Prior to the 2014 season, Williams was ranked by Baseball America as the Rangers fourth-best prospect, and the 97th-best overall in baseball.
 Playing for three minor league teams in 2014, he hit .283 with 22 walks and 140 strikeouts in 452 at bats.
 After the season he played for the Surprise Saguaros in the Arizona Fall League, and hit .277 with 1 walk and 32 strikeouts in 112 at bats.